lwindolf/lzone-cheat-sheets/runbooks/systemd.md

 ## Masked units

-If a service is 'masked' it mean someone manually disabled them.
+If a service is 'masked' it means someone manually disabled them.
 You can undo this with

     systemctl unmask <unit name>